aaronc/fschema/README.md

 [1 2]
 ```

 ### any

 The `any` validator always validates successfully.
-It is the
+It is essentially
-equivalent of
+the `identity` function marked as a validator.

 ## Errors